stoically/radical-native/README.md

 - See https://github.com/stoically/radical#search

-### Troubleshooting
+## Troubleshooting

-- Check the console output from step 3 and try to execute the radical native binary directly (the path mentioned after "Installed to:") - it should respond with "ready: true"
+- Check the console output from install step 2 and try to execute the radical native binary directly (the path mentioned after "Installed to:") - it should respond with "ready: true"
 - Check the Radical Native console for error logs: `about:debugging#/runtime/this-firefox` > Radical Native Inspect
 - If indexing gets stuck you can safely disable and enable it in the "Manage" dialog

 ## Development